rajashekarusa/MDTest/Documentation/OfficeDevPnP.Core.Utilities.WebParts.Processors.XsltWebPartPostProcessor.md

 ## Constructors
 |**Name**|**Description**|
 |:-----|:-----|
-| [XsltWebPartPostProcessor(WebPart)](OfficeDevPnP.Core.Utilities.WebParts.Processors.XsltWebPartPostProcessor.ctor1.md) |  Updates view for XsltListViewWebPart using schema definition provided Instead of using default view for XsltListViewWebPart, it tries to resolve view from schema and updates hidden view created by XsltListViewWebPart
+| [XsltWebPartPostProcessor(WebPart)](OfficeDevPnP.Core.Utilities.WebParts.Processors.XsltWebPartPostProcessor.ctor1.md) | <summary> Updates view for XsltListViewWebPart using schema definition provided Instead of using default view for XsltListViewWebPart, it tries to resolve view from schema and updates hidden view created by XsltListViewWebPart </summary>
 ## Methods
 |**Name**|**Description**|
 |:-----|:-----|